 Whether it is about noticing the texture and taste of our food, the colors of the sky, the freshness of the air, the warmth of the sunlight…

-Living a Slow Life and spending more time in nature will help you turn what most overlook into a beautiful spectacle.
+Living a slow life and spending more time in nature will help you turn what most overlook into a beautiful spectacle.

 Increasing mindfulness is at the core of this lifestyle.